-A connection of load application is required for all new connections and increases in load requiring an upgrade or augmentation to your service line, including the upgrade to the number of phases supplying your installation.
+A connection of load application is required for all new connections and increases in load requiring an upgrade or increase to your service line, including the upgrade to the number of phases supplying your installation.

 When considering applications, Endeavour Energy will determine which areas are urban and rural based on the criteria specified within the definition of rural and urban below and the local government planning instruments.

-To reduce handling time, applicants are required to submit the Compliance Statement for Main Switchboards Greater than 100 Amps completed by the switchboard manufacturer along with any supporting documentation relevant to the work to be undertaken.
-Submission of the completed form and any questions relating to the compliance statement should be forwarded to firstname.lastname@example.org
+To reduce handling time, applicants are required to submit the Compliance Statement for Main Switchboards Greater than 100 amps, completed by the switchboard manufacturer, along with any supporting documentation relevant to the work to be undertaken.
+Submission of the completed form and any questions relating to the compliance statement should be forwarded to firstname.lastname@example.org.

 Urban, non-urban or rural?

 If land is zoned urban, non-urban or rural then Endeavour Energy will apply these classifications.
 If, however, the land zoning is of a different nature without reference to urban or non-urban or rural (e.g., Residential 1A, 1B or residential bushland conservation), we will determine whether an urban or non-urban classification should apply, based on the following principles.

 - where the average demand on the high voltage (HV) feeders is less than 0.3 megavolt amps per kilometre, or

 - in areas zoned as rural under a local environmental plan (under the Environmental Planning and Assessment Act 1979),